turingschool/backend-curriculum-site/module2/projects/bulk_discounts.md

 As an admin
 When I visit an admin invoice show page
-Then I see that the total revenue includes bulk discounts in the calculation
+Then I see the total revenue from this invoice (not including discounts) And I see the total discounted revenue from this invoice which includes bulk discounts in the calculation
 ```

 ## Extensions